Mississippi Aquarium to release three Kemp’s ridley sea turtles

-GULFPORT, MS – Mississippi Aquarium is set to release three endangered Kemp’s ridley sea turtles into the Gulf of Mexico at 4 p.m.on Monday, May 3.
+GULFPORT, Miss.
+(WHLT) – Mississippi Aquarium is set to release three endangered Kemp’s ridley sea turtles into the Gulf of Mexico at 4 p.m. on Monday, May 3.
 The Aquarium staff will release the turtles near Ken Combs Pier at Courthouse Road and U.S. Highway 90.

 According to the Mississippi Aquarium, several cold-stunned Kemp’s ridley sea turtles were transported in December to the Aquarium by Turtles Fly Too, a conservation group based in Boise, Idaho.
 The endangered turtles needed veterinary care and rehabilitation after being stranded along the eastern coast of the United States.